 Simply execute the installer package.
 (The MS Store will do this for you if you went that way)

-Simply execute the installer package.
-You should get a few security prompts from Windows as the installer isn't signed; These are perfectly normal.
+You might get a SmartScreen prompt from Windows (doesn't seem to happen with the Store) as the installer isn't signed; These are perfectly normal.
 (If you're wondering why I don't sign installers, this article is a good read.)